Chapter 4. Creating an Event

 The Schedule Assistant supports the following environments:

 Active User: Running an executable as the active user will place the executable into the active user's environment.
-The executable will have access to Mac OS X's windowing system.
+The executable will have access to macOS's windowing system.
 Access to the windowing system is important for AppleScripts.

 Current User (you): Running an executable as you will place the executable in a non-graphical environment with your credentials.
 You do not need to be logged in for the executable to be performed.